liamwalsh1980/Milestone-Project-1/TESTING.md

 #### Mobile results
 ![template](assets/readme/testing/lighthouse/mobile-lighthouse-results.png)

 I checked the details of this report and seen that it was the 'Largest Contentful Paint' score that was the main issue.
-[Further research into this is required]
+Further testing to be completed.
+This is highlighted in the [Bugs outstanding](#bugs-outstanding) section.

 [Back to top ⇧](#embrace-autism)